mizdra/eslint-config-mizdra/CONTRIBUTING.md

 ## How to dev

-- `yarn run lint`: Try static-checking
+- `pnpm lint`: Try static-checking

 ## How to release